Lzkkuan/HF_er-Orbital/README.md

 4. **Survival Elements:** The game will include survival challenges such as avoiding predators and dealing with environmental hazards.
 5. **Hibernation Cycle:** Players will need to manage food intake and find a secure den for hibernation.
 6. **Environmental Interaction:** The game will feature an interactive environment that changes with the seasons.
+7. **Extensive Customization Options:** Some customization options for Taotao and the environment would be developed to enhance player engagement

 ### Educational Content: